VernonCom

 Our History

-On March 15, 1950, a group of farmers met in Liberty Pole, Wisconsin and decided to organize a cooperative to bring service on par with urban areas, to the unserved rural areas of Vernon County.
-On October 11, 1951, with financial assistance from the Rural Electrification Act, the Articles of Incorporation were filed for Vernon Telephone Cooperative (VTC).
+On March 15, 1950, a group of farmers in Liberty Pole, Wisconsin, decided to organize a cooperative to bring service to the unserved rural areas of Vernon County, aiming to match the level of service available in urban areas.
+On October 11, 1951, with financial assistance from the Rural Electrification Act, the Articles of Incorporation for Vernon Telephone Cooperative (VTC) were officially filed.

 Directors